mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Deal 3 damage to an enemy minion and the enemy General.

 name:     Flamewreath<br>
-text:     Whenever this minion is moved for any reason, it deals 2 damage to all enemies around it.
+text:     After this minion changes location, it deals 2 damage to nearby enemies.

 name:     Four Winds Magi<br>
 text:     Whenever you cast a spell, deal 1 damage to enemy General and restore 1❤️ to your General.